vishalsudhakar/thelearningcurve/README.md

 # Journal Club – Paper & Speaker Tracking

-Welcome to the Journal Club repository!
+Welcome to The Learning Curve journal club repository!
 We use this space to track suggested papers, proposed speakers, voting, and upcoming sessions.

 This repo complements our Google Form submission system.